tigellus/Markdown/2. Mechanical Ventilation/05. Supplemental Oxygen Delivery System & Treatments/Oxygen Delivery Systems.md

 * Monitor respiratory drive and effort- watch for signs of decompensation
 * Increases infection risk of the patient
 * Can cause patient discomfort
-* Actual amount of inspirted oxygen (FiO2) cannot be precisely controlled or predicted (is affected by patient's respiratory pattern)
+* Actual amount of inspired oxygen (FiO2) cannot be precisely controlled or predicted (is affected by patient's respiratory pattern)

 ## High-Flow Oxygen Delivery Systems